 On the other hand, games rated M for Mature often become best-selling titles alongside kid-friendly releases.
 Some players purchase games specifically for mature content, and rating systems allow them to be fully informed about the content they may want to purchase.

 Traditionally, society perceives video game rating systems as a means to appease parents and prevent children from encountering content parents view as inappropriate for them.
-But the impact of rating authorities such as the ESRB stretches beyond consumer response to provide developers, publishers, and localizers with clear expectations and guidelines for their titles.
+However, the impact of rating authorities such as the ESRB stretches beyond consumer response to provide developers, publishers, and localizers with clear expectations and guidelines for their titles.

 Establishing standard criteria for ratings grants the games industry the ability to remain free from outsider regulation, better target its audiences, and predict the reception of its titles.
 Rating systems have become a key in the evolution of the games industry and a tool to promote success in game releases.